-As soon as workers began to organise, differences began to emerge amongst them, especially over the question: what is the best strategy?
+We have seen, then, that as soon as workers began to organise, differences began to emerge amongst them, especially over the question: what is the best strategy?
 Should workers simply push for better wages and conditions (purely economic demands) or would this be hopeless without a struggle to change the whole economic system (which involved political demands)?

 There was also an argument, promoted by such as William Morris, over the nature of work: was work degrading in itself, or could it be enjoyed as a contribution to social good?
 Morris argued that the market system meant that production was no longer for need or use, but for profit, and that this distorted everything.
 Once we had a society where production was for social use, then work would be satisfying – we would no longer even need the incentive of pay to get people to work!
 (See Morris’s “News from Nowhere”, quoted in Harvie 1970 p 321).

 Friedrich Engels noted the unions’ stress on economic goals in 1879: “the English working class movement has confined itself within a narrow circle of strikes for higher wages and shorter hours….
 The trade unions in their charters actually bar all political action on principle and in this way they stop the proletariat as a class from taking part in any working-class movement.” (ed.
 Harvie, 1970, p 131) Harvie adds (p 132) that it was only “when mechanisation struck at the skilled trades in the 1880s, and the unskilled workers were [also] unionised, that a militant and class-conscious movement of the sort envisaged by Engels started to emerge”.
-But this still means that, despite Engels’s reservations, the unions in the longer term did contribute to the development of a politically oriented movement (see also below).

-We can from time to time still see a strong socialist presence in the unions (see further below): thus, on Clydeside there was a powerful radical presence, and the area gained a reputation as “Red Clydeside” – this showed the influence of individuals and parties such as the Independent Labour Party (founded 1890), who put considerable effort into propaganda in the area, and so the spread of socialist ideas was not just a result of the intensification of work at the time.
+The Independent Labour Party (founded 1890), who put considerable effort into propaganda in the area, and so the spread of socialist ideas was not just a result of the intensification of work at the time.
 The ILP campaigned on a broad range of issues, including housing and poverty.
 (See MacIvor 2001)

 From the time of the formation of labour parties etc, trade unions increasingly served the function of making economic demands, i.e. for higher wages, more time off, and better conditions, whilst leaving the political struggle to the political (socialist) parties, (a ‘division of labour’!!).
 It can even be argued (in a similar way to Engels as described above) that, if unions focus entirely on their pay and conditions, and in so far as a trade union will very often try to maintain the “differential” between its workers’ pay and the pay of some other group (that is traditionally regarded as not deserving such high pay), trade unions are in practice far from being political at all, let alone socialist!